-While having a competitive salary is certainly a priority for many employees, it's not the only thing they care about.
+While a competitive salary is certainly a priority for many employees, it’s not the only thing they care about.
 People look for a great company culture, a positive work-life balance, and a comprehensive benefits plan.
-If your business is lacking in any of these areas, you risk losing out on great candidates and retaining critical employees.
+If your business is lacking in any of these areas, you risk losing out on great candidates and not retaining critical employees.
 But, by offering competitive employee benefits, your company can attract top talent, keep current employees happy, and build a positive reputation.
 When creating an employee benefits plan, business owners need to know which benefits they are legally required to offer and which give your business the competitive edge it needs.